benjymous/annotations/sandman/sandman.51.md

 Page 22: Odd that whenever two real people meet, one of them immediately returns to the real city.
 Coincidence, perhaps.

-Page 23: Another inn, in which other tales are told; Robert's story turns out to be a story-within-a-story.
+Page 23: Another inn, in which other tales are told; Gaheris's story turns out to be a story-within-a-story.

-Release history:
-Version 1.0 released 29 Apr 94.
-Version 2.0 released 5 Mar 94.
-Version 3.0 released 30 May 94.
+Page 24 panel 6:
+The last panel in this story again focusses on the eyes.
+This time, though, they're Gaheris', and the picture is of his whole face, not just his eyes.
+Note, also, how his eyes are the same colour as his cravat and the wine he's drinking (although that could just be a coincidence).

 Credits:
 	Greg "elmo" Morrow (morrow@physics.rice.edu) created the Sandman annotations, forwarded much useful commentary on "World's End", and helped reference Chiron the centaur.
+        Originally written by David Goldfarb
 	D. W. James (vnend@princeton.edu) suggested that Todd Menton somehow found his way to the inn of World's End, and noted Steven Brust.
 	Lance "Squiddie" Smith (lsmith@cs.umn.edu) noted the Buddy Holly connection, and corrected "Worlds'" vs. "World's".
 He also explicated the term "free house" and noted Steven Brust's appearance.
+        Timothy Hock Seng Tan for numerous corrections and other stuff.
+        Ralf Hildebrandt added more details